fahmyboy/ScrumMastersGuideToTheGalaxy/ProductOwner.markdown

 alt="Product Owner" width="240" height="180" border="10" /></a>
 ##Overview
 ###A product owner is responsible for:
-+Prioritization of the backlog
+*Prioritization of the backlog
-+Defines product features
+*Defines product features
-+Can change prioirity and features every sprint +Accepts or rejects sprint work results
+*Can change prioirity and features every sprint *Accepts or rejects sprint work results
-+Is responsibile for profitablity of the product (this one is tough in a large org. as this is often a senior manager)
+*Is responsibile for profitablity of the product (this one is tough in a large org. as this is often a senior manager)